Kaarlo Juho Ståhlberg: Early life

 Ståhlberg and his family lived in Lahti, where he also went for grammar school.
 Ståhlberg's father died when he was a boy, leaving his family in a difficult financial position.
 The family moved to Oulu, where the children entered school.
 Kaarlo's mother Amanda worked to support the family until her death in 1879.
 Ståhlberg's family had always spoken and supported the Finnish language, and the young Ståhlberg was enrolled in Oulu's private Finnish lycee, where he would excel, and was the primus of his class.
 In 1889 he graduated as a Bachelor of Arts in Law from the University of Helsinki.
 He gained his Doctorate in Law in 1893.

+During his student years, Ståhlberg was active in student politics and moved in the circle around the cultural journal Valvoja, a grouping of liberal Young Finns of which his history professor E. G. Palmén was also a member.
+During this period he also worked as editor-in-chief of the journal Finland and as a teacher of Swedish at Tavastehus gymnasium.

 Career as academic and civil servant

 Ståhlberg soon began a very long career as the presenter and planner of the Senate's legislation, during the period when Finland was a Grand Duchy under Czarist rule.
 He was a "constitutionalist" – supporting the already existing Finnish constitutional framework and constitutional legislative policies, including legislative resistance, against the attempted Russification of Finland.
 He also came to support the call for women's suffrage, and had a moderate line on Prohibition.

 Ståhlberg served as secretary of the Diet of Finland's finance committee in 1891 before being appointed as an assistant professor of Administrative Law and Economics at the University of Helsinki in 1894.
 It was at this time that he began his active involvement in politics, becoming a member of the Young Finnish Party.

 In 1893, Ståhlberg married his first wife, Hedvig Irene Wåhlberg (1869–1917).
 They had six children together: Kaarlo (1894–1977), Aino (1895–1974), Elli (1899–1986), Aune (1901–1967), Juho (1907–1973), and Kyllikki (1908–1994).

 In 1898, Ståhlberg was appointed as Protocol Secretary for the Senate's civil affairs subdepartment.
 This was the second-highest Rapporteur position in the Finnish government.
 This appointment to a senior position in the Finnish administration was approved by the new Governor General of Finland, Nikolai Bobrikov, whose term in office saw the beginning of the period of Russification, and whose policies represented all that the constitutionalist Ståhlberg was opposed to.
 Ståhlberg was elected in 1901 as a member of Helsinki City Council, serving until 1903.
 In 1902, he was dismissed as Protocol Secretary, due to his strict legalist views, and his opposition to legislation on compulsory military service.

+Following his dismissal, Ståhlberg worked as chairman of the board of the life insurance company Suomi and as a clerical assistant at the Helsinki city treasury office (Finnish: rahatoimikamari).

 K. J. Ståhlberg on a 50 mark note from 1963.